Your New Intranet Starts Here

 3. Have A Professional Comms Team

-Effective communication requires skilled professionals.
+Effective corporate communication requires skilled professionals.
 Your corporate comms team should possess excellent writing, presentation, and analytical skills, and be capable of handling a crisis.

 Outsourcing specialized areas like social media management is common, but it’s essential to maintain an internal point of contact to oversee the overall strategy.
 Once in place, empower your team to execute campaigns aligned with your business vision.